cogini/buildroot_ec2/README.md

 This is a basic [Buildroot](https://buildroot.org/) "board" config for Amazon EC2, with ssh.

-The Linux kernel config comes from NixOS, 4.14.32 AWS.
+The Linux kernel config comes from NixOS Linux 4.14.32 AWS.

 Check out this repo on an EC2 build server.
 I used Ubuntu 18.04, t2.xlarge instance.
 The build generates a lot of files, so I added a 100GB gp2 disk,